-We have been part of reporting since 2015.
-A group-wide Climate Strategy has been published by the BayWa Group in 2019, which outlines ambitious commitments and goals that have been set.
+A group-wide Climate Strategy was implemented by the BayWa Group in 2019, which outlines ambitious commitments and goals.

 As part of its commitment to work towards clear and tangible sustainability goals, the BayWa Group has joined RE100.
-RE100 is a group of corporations that have made public commitments to going 100 percent renewable.
-This group of organizations is leading the way by example.
-To learn more about the RE100 initiative please visit their website.
+RE100 is a group of corporations that have publicly committed to using 100% renewable energy in the coming decades.

 BayWa AG's Group-wide climate strategy